TheSheeps/FTPushy/README.md

 1. `go.txt`: Go!
 Move all the uploaded files from temp to production, and clean the temp.
 2. `clone.txt`: Clone all production folders (without files) in temp folder.

+Note 1: This command files content is not important.
+If they become available with this name in the root of your defined `\_temp` folder, it would be all.